Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 - Lack of Financial Documentation

-If you see any financial red flags, you will want to investigate further.
+If you notice any financial red flags, it is advisable to investigate further.
 This may involve hiring a financial expert to review the financial statements.

 Conducting Accounting Due Diligence

-Performing accounting due diligence is critical in any M&A transaction.
-It allows you to understand the financial condition of the target company and identify any potential issues that could impact the value of the business.
+Performing due diligence in accounting is critical in any M&A transaction.
+It enables you to assess the financial condition of the target company and identify any potential issues that could impact its value.

-Accounting due diligence is usually conducted by financial experts who have experience in reviewing financial statements and identifying red flags.
+Accounting due diligence is typically conducted by financial experts with experience in reviewing financial statements and identifying potential red flags.
 The due diligence team will review the target company’s financial statements, tax returns, and other financial documentation.
 They will also interview key financial personnel to get a better understanding of the company’s financial condition.

-The goal of accounting due diligence is to identify any financial risks that could impact the value of the target company.
-This information is important in negotiating the purchase price and terms of the transaction.
+The goal of accounting due diligence is to identify any financial risks that could impact the target company’s value.
+This is vitally important in negotiating the purchase price and terms of the transaction.

 For example, here is a list of accounting due diligence documents to examine: